 If you choose to carry for personal security, it is incumbent upon you not to be divested of your weapon.
 Regardless of where or how you may carry, IWB or OWB, the requisite skill set to protect a handgun from being taken away from you in a real-world altercation, should include weapon retention while in the holster, during presentation and when engaging a threat.

-In the Holster Starting with your handgun in the holster, your first weapon-retention consideration is mechanical.
+Starting with your handgun in the holster, your first weapon-retention consideration is mechanical.
 Carrying concealed may result in long periods of time with a firearm attached to your body.
 Therefore, it’s important to find a holster that comfortably fits your body type both safely and securely.

 A safe holster completely covers the trigger guard, preventing unintentional trigger movement.
 A quality holster must also be firmly attached to your body in such a manner that it will not detach during routine daily activities or more rigorous physical demands such as running, climbing or fighting.
 Having a holster with your gun in it fall off your body, especially when you need it most, is less than optimal.